interrogator/corpkit/doc_setup.md

 ### CoreNLP parser

-Parsing files requires the download and installation of the Stanford CoreNLP parser. *corpkit* will manage this for you, installing the parser to your Home directory.
+Parsing files requires the download and installation of the [Stanford CoreNLP parser](http://nlp.stanford.edu/software/corenlp.shtml). *corpkit* will manage this for you, installing the parser to your Home directory.
 It's pretty large, so if you ever want to remove it, just delete the `corenlp` folder from your `/users/yourname` directory.

+{{note}} If you move the `corenlp/` folder somewhere else, *corpkit* won't automatically find it.
+You can update the `corenlp path` setting manually in a project's `settings.ini` file to tell *corpkit* where to look. {{end}}

 ### TeX